 Huiliang Zui lives and breaths the cultural beliefs of her ancestors, the stories of The Hungry Ghost sticking with her long after her grandmother's passing.
 But the tortured spirit of the Whitson house is out for blood, seeking to eradicate the miseries of his past life and complete his collection.

 When an unexpected friendship forms, Huili finds herself questioning past judgements and, along with it, her ability to destroy the demon's attempts at retribution.
 Can she redeem herself before it's too late?
 Or will she, too, fall victim to his trap and join the lost souls before her?

-In 2018, two bonus shorts will be released to newsletter subscribers and will be published as bonus shorts in a special paperback edition of the series.
+Later this year, at least one of the bonus shorts will be released to newsletter subscribers, and both will be published as bonus shorts in a special paperback edition of the series.

 These bonus shorts serve as prequels to the main trilogy.
 Many of you have asked for more background about the house and one of the main characters in part one.
 In part four, you'll be thrown directly into the life of the antagonist, discovering the chilling events that led to his role in the series and set the trilogy in motion.

 In part five, we'll take a look at the role of a minor character who spends most of her adult life a prisoner in her own home due to the tragic passing of her son.
 She is haunted by the memories of his passing, and with each new year of confinement and torturous conditions, the division between her reality and fears blur.
 Fighting for her sanity, she must come to grips with her past while a dangerous demon fractures the barrier between the living and dead, searching for the perfect souls to complete his collection and set him free.